dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     > **Note**: If you are using PuTTY, you can copy the command below to your computer's clipboard, then right-click on the PuTTY window to paste it into the remote ssh command prompt.
 Other ssh clients should offer a similar paste option.

     The commands will not return any result unless there was a problem.
+They are simply adding some public key values used by the apt-get package repositories we will be installing from in the coming steps:

     ```text
     rpm --import http://iotdk.intel.com/misc/iot_pub.key
     rpm --import http://iotdk.intel.com/misc/iot_pub2.key
     ```

-1. Next, install the `node-red-contrib-os` npm package globally on the NUC using the following statement:
+1. Next, install the `node-red-contrib-os` npm package globally on the NUC.
+This package (<a target="_blank" href="https://www.npmjs.com/package/node-red-contrib-os">link</a>) adds some special Node-Red nodes that allow you to get information from the local Operating System (OS) where the Node-Red flow is running.
+Things like OS Info, Drive Info, Memory Info, etc.  Install it on the NUC using the following statement:

     You will see a number of "***WARN unmet dependency***" messages appear.  ***You can safely ignore these***.